February is the time when all eyes are focused on love. Especially when Valentine’s day comes around.

 – How you can bring yourself forward and center in every aspect of your life?

-Synchronistically, today I was in a conversation with my fellow coach Gill Pinnington who’s an expert on self-love.
+Synchronistically, today I was in a conversation with my coach Gill Pinnington who’s an expert on self-love.
 So, I took the opportunity to ask her if there was something she could share with us to deepen our understanding of self-love.

 She was sweet enough to share with me this beautiful poem.